abhibhargav29/CancerDiagnosis/README.md

 variation features and tf-idf weighted bag of words for the test feature vectorization.
 Finally we built our models and plotted their confusion matrices with heatmap.
 </p>

-Data: The data has been taken from a kaggle competition and could not be uploaded due to large size.
+Data: The data has been taken from a kaggle competition and could not be uploaded due to large size.<br>
 Link: https://www.kaggle.com/c/msk-redefining-cancer-treatment